 The processing of brothel licences and managers’ certificates can be a lengthy process and is determined by the relevant provisions of the Prostitution Act.
 You can expect your application to take some time to process, particularly if you have applied for a brothel licence (investigations of applications may take several months or more to process, depending on the complexity of the application).
 Delay in processing applications may be due to the following reasons:

-- All applications must be forwarded to the Prostitution Enforcement Taskforce (PET) at the Queensland Police Service for their own, separate inquiries.
-The PLA has no control over the inquiries undertaken by PET, nor over the length of time it takes to make those inquiries.
+- All applications must be forwarded to the Licensing Enforcement Unit (LEU) at the Queensland Police Service for their own, separate inquiries.
+The PLA has no control over the inquiries undertaken by LEU, nor over the length of time it takes to make those inquiries.